aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 7. Add commands for moving to the `UserPath`.
 8. Write the presentation to disk as a PPTX file.

-This Java code shows you how to apply the `PathFootball` (path football) effect to a shape:
+This PHP code shows you how to apply the `PathFootball` (path football) effect to a shape:

 ```php
   // Instantiate a Presentation class that represents a PPTX file.